minikin/flutter-search/README.md

 ## Motivation

-To demonstrate how trivial is a creation of complex /custom search bars in Dart/Flutter.
+Demonstrate how is a minute to create complex search bars in Dart/Flutter.

 - [Flutter Search](#flutter-search)
   - [Features](#features)